Manufacturers of

 2) Manufacturers along the Tracks

-3) The Land Scars of the Manufacturers
+3) The Land Scars from the Manufacturers

-Clay Pits & Ice Ponds
+4) Clay Pits & Ice Ponds

-This post is about the manufacturing companies that once blanketed the Township/City, District of and finally Community of Lake View.
-Most manufacturers from the 19th and early 20th century were once located near rivers & railroads for easy and efficient access to their marketable areas.
+blanketed the Township/City, District of and finally Community of Lake View.
+Most manufacturers from the 19th and early 20th century were once located near rivers & railroads for easy

 In my opinion the decline of manufacturing in Old Lake View began during the Great Depression of 1929.
 Thousand of jobs were lost many never to returned to thier formal status.